-Internal Audit received 17 concerns reported through the university CU EthicsLine in fiscal year 2014, an increase from the six reports in the previous year.
-Nine reports of suspected fiscal misconduct were also received through other means for a total of 26 concerns reported.
-Internal Audit received phone calls and/or emails from campus and department management as well as a phone call from a faculty member.
-Following initial evaluation, Internal Audit opened six investigations from CU EthicsLine reports and five reports from other means.
-The department actively worked on 13 investigations during the year.
+Internal Audit received 14 concerns reported through the university CU EthicsLine in fiscal year 2015, a decrease from the 17 reports in the previous year.
+Eight reports of suspected fiscal misconduct were also received through other means for a total of 22 concerns reported.
+Internal Audit received phone calls and/or emails from campus and department management.

+Following initial evaluation, Internal Audit opened six investigations from CU EthicsLine reports and four investigations from other means.
+The department actively worked on 11 investigations during the year, seven of which were completed by the end of the fiscal year.